Should I stay or should I go now?

 The risk of criminal prosecution should not be ruled out in the context of an exit strategy.
 In fact, there are several purely business-driven measures that are normally taken by companies in the midst of a crisis that may qualify as criminal offences under the Venezuelan Fair Prices Law, which formulates criminal offences broadly, and grants enforcement powers to prosecutors, the police and the military.

-For example, the temporary closure of a manufacturing facility for low levels or lack of raw materials has been viewed as a 'boycott' by the government,9and such a boycott may be subject to criminal prosecution and punishable by imprisonment of up to 12 years.
-Other actions that may seem reasonable, especially in a hyperinflationary environment, may be construed as 'hoarding' (holding on to product inventories) or 'speculative transactions' (adjusting prices).
+For example, the temporary closure of a manufacturing facility for low levels or lack of raw materials has been viewed by the authorities as a ‘boycott’,and as such may be subject to criminal prosecution and punishable by imprisonment of up to 12 years.
+Other actions that may seem reasonable, especially in a hyperinflationary environment, may be construed as ‘hoarding’ (holding on to product inventories) or ‘speculative transactions’ (adjusting prices).

 Therefore, management and expert counsel should walk hand-in-hand to design and implement commercial and asset protection and preservation tactics to minimise the risk of criminal prosecution.